jamesljohnson3/material-kit-react/README.md

 ## Resources

-- More freebies like this one: <https://devias.io>
+- More freebies like thjis one: <https://devias.io>

 ## Reporting Issues: